jkransen/fijnstof/README.md

 [Luftdaten.info](http://luftdaten.info) is a Citizen Science project to collect as many particulate sensor data as possible, and show it on a map.
 This project was specifically created with the idea in mind to make contribution as easy as possible.
 If the sensor is _outside_ (nobody cares about your indoor readings), you may consider connecting to the luftdaten.info API.
-Once you retrieved the ID of your sensor from the logging (eg fijnstof-12345), use that to register at the bottom of [their DIY page](https://luftdaten.info/en/construction-manual/).
+Once you retrieved the machine ID of your sensor from the logging (or by running `fijnstof test`, something like `fijnstof-e123456e`), use that to register at the bottom of [their DIY page](https://luftdaten.info/en/construction-manual/).
 After some time (days), you  will get a confirmation, and you will see the measurements on the map on your specified
 location: [maps.luftdaten.info](http://maps.luftdaten.info) (slightly off, for privacy reasons), but also anyone else interested in particulate rates in their area or anywhere else.